anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Response Objects supplied by the Registrar-Agent to the Pledge {#exchanges_uc2_3}

-It is assumed that the registrar-agent already obtained the bootstrapping response objects from the domain registrar and can supply them to the pledge:
+It is assumed that the Registrar-Agent already obtained the bootstrapping response objects from the domain registrar and can supply them to the pledge:

 * voucher-response - Voucher (from MASA via Registrar)